 Corporate reputation is the impression that significant people have about your business.
 The word ‘significant’ may lead you to think of potential customers or clients, but that pool of people is much larger.
 It includes every potential relationship your business has.

-This means the best job candidates who can pick and choose where they want to work.
+This means the best job candidates can pick and choose where they want to work.
 It means investors when you’re ready to grow your business to the next level.
-It means the community leaders in the next city that’s perfect for expanding your empire.
+It means the community leaders in the next city that are perfect for expanding your empire.

 Every human being and business that will interact with your company is significant and will, at some point, rely on your company’s reputation to decide whether or not to work with you.

-What are the benefits of a good corporate reputation?
+What are the benefits of an excellent corporate reputation?